HI, I'M JANE

-I attended North Toronto C.I. for high school.
-While I was there, I was an active member of the student-run newspaper, Graffiti.
+I attended North Toronto C.I. for high school, where I wrote for the the student-run newspaper, Graffiti.
 In 2015, I was Editor-in-Chief and received a Toronto Star Student Journalism Award for Feature Writing (Long) for my article on student use of fake IDs.

 During my time at NT, I was also a participant in the Global Ideas Institute run through the University of Toronto, where myself and my team spent six months attending workshops and lectures to propose a solution to a global problem.
 I was also a competitive volleyball player was selected as one of the athletes for the Volleyball Canada Centre for Excellence.

 I had the opportunity to take a defer my studies to spend a year working and travelling.
 During my gap year, I moved to Milan, and worked as model with brands such as Vogue Italia, BluGirl, Vivetta, and Moschino.